Regional Strategic Analysis and Knowledge Support System

 By providing policy-relevant data and analysis, facilitating dialogue among stakeholders, monitoring progress in achieving goals, and strengthening mutual accountability processes, ReSAKSS supports the successful implementation of CAADP.
-Key ReSAKSS activities include monitoring CAADP progress through its interactive website and Annual Trends and Outlook Reports; enhancing Mutual Accountability in African agricultural policymaking through Joint Sector Review assessments and support to the continental Biennial Review; support to the design of evidence-based National Agriculture Investment Plans; and strengthening country-level knowledge and analysis capacities by establishing country Strategic Analysis and Knowledge Support Systems.
+Key ReSAKSS activities include monitoring CAADP progress through its interactive website and the Annual Trends and Outlook Report (ATOR); enhancing Mutual Accountability in African agricultural policymaking through Joint Sector Review assessments and support to the continental Biennial Review; support to the design of evidence-based National Agriculture Investment Plans; and strengthening country-level knowledge and analysis capacities by establishing country Strategic Analysis and Knowledge Support Systems.

 Monitoring CAADP progress